SachaIZADI/colorful-world-pix2pix/README.md

 It offers:
 - a very basic front-end to have a simple UI to play with the model
 - one API endpoint to POST a grayscale image and get its colorized version
-- one API endpoint to POST an image and check if it is an actual grayscale image (encoded as a grayscale image).
+- one API endpoint to POST an image and check if it is an actual grayscale image (encoded as a grayscale 8-bit image).
-We indeed did not develop a feature to catch grayish images encoded as RGB ones.
+We did implement a feature to catch grayish images encoded as RGB ones, but the model is supposed to take grayscale 8-bit encoded images only as inputs.

 This Flask app was deployed on Heroku (Free Tier plan) and is accessible [here](http://www.google.com).
 Note that there is no GPU available for inference and that it might take a few seconds for the server to reboot.